 Dry goods vs perishable items.
 And according to the requirements of the kitchen.
 By way of example, the kitchen may use the entire delivery of milk/cream within 3 days.
 And therefore the expiry dates should event beyond these dates.
 It is generally accepted that should items should at least have 5 – 7 days before expiry.

 Alternatively, canned beans could have a shelf life of 6 months.
-These expiry dates should be measured against the kitchens usage.
+These expiry dates should be measured against the usage of the kitchen.
 In general, a 3 month expiry period is acceptable.

 The next step is to evaluate the perishable products for temperature.
-As mentioned the cold chain is a main principle is food safety.
-It also ensures that the expiry dates are accurate and that quality of the goods are maintained.
+As mentioned the cold chain is the main principle is food safety.
+It also ensures that the expiry dates are accurate and that the quality of the goods are maintained.

 What are the acceptable delivery temperatures?